-This subject goes well with: Chemistry, Physics, Geography, Sports Studies, Mathematics.
-Introduction to your subject Biology is currently undergoing a revolution.
+This subject goes well with: Chemistry, Physics, Geography, Sports Studies, Mathematics and Statistics.

+Biology is currently undergoing a revolution.
 New advances and developments are occurring at a rapid rate and the public need to be kept informed to understand the myriad benefits of this research.
 Advances in our knowledge of biochemistry and cell biology are leading to new and increasingly effective drug treatments.
 The pace of change is so rapid that biology often faces many ethical questions, which need to be discussed and answered by the human race, not just scientists.
 This is an incredibly exciting time for biology, and we aim to teach you the fundamental concepts and principles that are needed to make sense of the living world around you.

 The A Level Biology course is designed for students who are passionate about the study of living organisms.
 Biology is experimental by nature and students are given every opportunity to experience practical work to develop their knowledge and understanding of biological concepts.
 The course is taught by experienced teachers in a clear and logical way which helps students to make links between topics and to achieve their potential.
 Students start by learning the basics of cell theory before progressing to more complex topics, such as immunology, disease, organ systems, ecology and more.

-Course content Content is split into six teaching modules: - Hodule 1 Development of practical skills in biology - + Module 2 Foundations in biology - + Module 3 Exchange and transport - + Module 4 Biodiversity, evolution and disease - + Module 5 Communication, homeostasis and energy - + Module 6 Genetics, evolution and ecosystems Examinations There are three externally examined papers: Paper 1 'biological processes'.
-Written examination lasting 2hr 15min.
-Marked out of 100.
-Worth 37% of the total A level.
-Assesses content from modules 1, 2, 3 & 5.
-Paper 2 'biological diversity'.
-Written examination lasting 2hr 15min.
-Marked out of 100.
-Worth 37% of the total A Level.
+Content is split into six teaching modules:

+- Module 1 Development of practical skills in biology. - + Module 2 Foundations in biology. - + Module 3 Exchange and transport. - + Module 4 Biodiversity, evolution and disease. - + Module 5 Communication, homeostasis and energy. - + Module 6 Genetics, evolution and ecosystems.

+There are three externally examined papers:

+Paper 1: Biological Processes - written examination -2 hours 15 minutes - 37% of the qualification (100 marks).
+Assesses content from modules 1, 2, 3 and 5.

+Paper 2: Biological Diversity-written examination -2 hours 15 minutes - 37% of the qualification (100 marks).
 Assesses content from modules 1, 2, 4 and 6.

-Paper 3 'unified biology'.
-Written examination lasting 1hr 30min.
-Marked out of 70.
-Worth 26% of the total A Level.
-Assesses content from modules 1-6.
-The practical endorsement in biology.
+Paper 3: Unified Biology - written examination - 1 hour 30 minutes - 26% of the qualification (70 marks).
+Assesses content from modules 1 - 6.

+The practical endorsement in Biology.
 Non-examined assessment.
 Students complete a range of practicals and demonstrate competence in a range of practical techniques.
 Reported separately with students achieving a 'pass' or 'fail'.

+'Biology is the study

+of the complex things

+in the Universe.

+Physics is the study

+of the simple ones.'

+Business

-'Biology is the study of the complex things in the Universe.
-Physics is the study of the simple ones'.
-Business Are you interested in: Learning about a whole range of business contexts from small sole traders to worldwide corporations?
+Are you interested in: Learning about a whole range of business contexts from small sole traders to worldwide corporations?
 The emphasis is very much geared towards developing an understanding of real business skills and understanding how businesses operate.
 The second year of the course places a focus on strategic decision making which requires application to real business scenarios.

-Head of subject: Miss Carroll - Exam board: AQA - Exam code/s:
+Head of subject: Miss Carroll

-7132 Entry requirements for A Level: Standard Hautlieu entry requirements.